Why do I have to have anti-virus protection?

 You can check to see if your computer has an anti-virus program by clicking on the Start Menu, selecting ‘All Programs’/’Programs’, and looking for common anti-virus programs, such as Norton, McAfee, Trend Micro, etc. Many new computers come with free trials for various anti-virus programs, so double-check to see if they are full copies or just trial versions.

-Do the free products I&TS recommends have options for different systems (Windows 7, XP, Windows 2000, etc.)?
+Do the free products I&TS recommends have options for different systems (Windows 10, MacOS, etc.)?

 The free products I&TS recommends to the PLU community supports all of these operating systems mentioned.